shu-htk/tip-dev/doc/reference.md

 The macro variable is scalar of number (or string) which is defined by [@](ref/var.md) command.
-Enclosing the mcaro variable in the brackets [ ] it is replaced to the string which is formatted by it's value
+Enclosing the macro variable in the brackets [ ] it is replaced to the string which is formatted by it's value
 ```
 tip> @ n=1